-The table that follows shows our contractual liquidity mismatch.
+The table that follows shows our contractual liquidity mismatch across our core geographies.

-The table will not agree directly to the balances disclosed in the balance sheet since the table incorporates cash flows on a contractual, undiscounted basis based on the earliest date on which the group can be required to pay.
+The table will not agree directly to the balances disclosed in the balance sheet since the table incorporate cash flows on a contractual, undiscounted basis based on the earliest date on which the group can be required to pay.